 - Add chicken stock and water.
 Season to taste with black pepper.
 Cover and bring to a boil.
 Reduce heat to low and simmer, partially covered, for 30 minutes or until chicken is tender and easily falling off the bones.
 Remove chicken from the pot with a pair of tongs.

 - Add pasta to the soup and continue cooking for 13-15 minutes, partially covered, until pasta is tender.
 Don’t forget to stir the soup couple times so the pasta does not stick.

 - Meanwhile shred the chicken with two forks, discarding the skin and bones.
 Return shredded chicken to the pot.
 At this point, the soup will almost be done.
 Taste the veggies, especially the potatoes for doneness.

 - Discard the bay leaves.
 Stir in parsley and serve.

-- Original recipe: original recipe that I published in 2015 called for split chicken breast and all water (no broth).
+- Original recipe: Original recipe that I published in 2015 called for split chicken breast.
 However, after re-testing the recipe numerous times I found that it was lacking some flavor.
-Therefore the new and improved recipe is made with bone-in chicken thighs and chicken broth.
-Both add amazing flavor to the soup.
+Therefore the new and improved recipe is made with bone-in chicken thighs.
 The rest of the recipe did not change.

 Keywords: chicken noodle, chicken soup, winter, comfort food, dump and go